Grief is a very

 words "And I was so mean to her."
 Much later I realized that I

-interactions with the parents.
+my parents.
 I feel guilty, too, that the poor woman had to

 literally chase me around the house with the belt when I deserved a spanking

--- and she had heart trouble.
+-- and she had serious heart trouble.

 While growing up, I